yingx9/tp/docs/UserGuide.md

 ## Event Adding: `eventadd` | [Return to Contents](#contents)
 >Notes about description:
 > - `desc` is optional for all events
-> - Event without descriptions with have it as `null`
+> - Any event without description will be shown as `null`

-Add an event to the eventList
+Adds an event to the database.

 Format: `eventadd /t TITLE /date DATE [/desc DESCRIPTION]`